steffenrusten/nznegativity-blocklist/README.md

 # nzatr-blocklist
 Aotearoa Twitter 'Alt'-Right Block List.
-People on this list have been blocked because I wished to remoev the following things from my Twitter experience:
+People on this list have been blocked because I wished to remove the following things from my Twitter experience:

 - Rumour spreading
 - Fake news spreading